raliaskarov/cheatsheets/jupyterhub.md

 ```
 relaunch docker

-if mounting a volume - get is for user
+if mounting a volume - get id for user so that user id in container and on server match
 ```
 id dev
 # example output: uid=1000(dev) gid=1000(dev) groups=1000(dev),27(sudo),100(users),110(docker)